0x4d4n/Upe/User Listing Enhancements/README.md

-Useful shortcodes that can be used within a business listing.
+# Useful shortcodes that can be used within a business listing.

-These shortcodes are currently in beta and will new ones will be added tweaked and modified.
-If you have any issues submit the issue via U.pe report a problem.
+These shortcodes are currently in beta and new ones will be added tweaked and modified.
+If you have any issues submit the issue via u.pe report a problem.

+If you would like to request a feature or shortcode let us know.

 WhatsApp